romanzes/skia/modules/canvaskit/npm_build/README.md

 See `example.html` and `node.example.js` for demos of how to use the core API.

-See `extra.html` for some optional add-ins like an animation player (Skottie) and a particles system.
+See `extra.html` for some optional add-ins like an animation player (Skottie).

 See `types/index.d.ts` for a typescript definition file that contains all the APIs and some documentation about them.

 ## Drop-in Canvas2D replacement
-For environments where an HTML canvas is not available (e.g. Node, headless servers), CanvasKit has an optional API (included by default) that mirrors the HTML canvas.
+For environments where an HTML canvas is not available (e.g. Node, headless servers), CanvasKit has an optional API (included by default) that mostly mirrors the HTML canvas.

     let skcanvas = CanvasKit.MakeCanvas(600, 600);